skip to content

 I am originally from Hong Kong but I have lived in the United Kingdom since 2002.

-Research
+Research Interests

-• Origen of Alexandria and his Reception
+• Origen of Alexandria and the Origenian Tradition

 • Ressourcement (Protestant, Roman Catholic, and Eastern Orthodox)

-• Science and Religion (especially in Late Antiquity)
+• Science and Religion

-Teaching and Supervisions
+Teaching

 Graduate teaching